 Important to Know

-- If you applied for aid during the previous year, simply update your Renewal FAFSA using your PIN.
+- If you applied for aid during the previous year, simply update your Renewal FAFSA using your FAFSA ID.
 You must reapply for aid each year.

 - You do not need to be accepted by admissions before beginning the financial aid application process.